RickyDonne/100-days-of-code/log.md

 **Today's Thoughts**:
 Had some fun with scratch.
 Then learned about Selection, insertion, bubble and merge sort in Cpp/C. Also solved few problems on each of them.
 Revised some of the C concepts.

+### Day 33: February, 2nd, 2021

+**Today's Thoughts**:
+Learned about quick sort.
+Revised other sorting algorithms that i learnt yesterday.
+Implemented Insertion, appending and displaying of arrays using structures in C.